 - Tiana Lanster's "Comet Shooter" similarly got cut back; even though it gets reprised later in the series, they still don't use the longer version of it.

-- "I Shinji" of Neon Genesis Evangelion: the series only uses the song once and only about twenty seconds of it.
+- "I Shinji". the series only uses the song once and only about twenty seconds of it.